 Archaeological research around the Sea of Galilee uncovered many Christian sites venerated in the Byzantine period (325- 638 CE).
 Kursi is a monastery complex which was found by accident, and is not mentioned in any historical source, but was probably built to commemorate the “miracle of the swine” (Matt 8:28-34), thought to have occurred nearby.

-At Tabgha, a piece of a mosaic floor depicting a fish and two baskets full of bread is believed to commemorate the miracle of the multiplication of loaves and fishes which took place nearby.
+At Tabgha, a piece of a mosaic floor depicting a fish and two baskets full of bread is believed to commemorate the miracle of the multiplication of loaves and fish which took place nearby.

 47. The Anchor church at Tiberias